 Specifically, our due diligence reviews typically include the following components:

-- examination of the target company’s protocols, procedures, controls, or other implementation directives to ensure that the adopted policies are properly integrated into the company’s business practices;
+- an examination of the target company’s protocols, procedures, controls, or other implementation directives to ensure that the adopted policies are properly integrated into the target’s business practices;

-- a thorough examination of the target company’s network security, risk assessments, and other security safeguards to protect against unlawful disclosures of sensitive data;
+- an examination of the target company’s network security, risk assessments, and other security safeguards to protect against unlawful disclosures of sensitive data;

 - verification that the target company has entered into appropriate data use agreements with any entity with which it has shared sensitive data, and a review of the content and implementation of those agreements;